bfanselow/Python-Tutorials/README.md

 Python
 =========

-A random collection of python scripts, modules, and apps
+A random collection of python3 scripts, modules, and apps

 / LEARN
 ---------